Featured image for "Using Mailpit with Spring Boot"

 This code will start a Mailpit container with the axllent/mailpit:v1.15 image.
 The withExposedPorts method exposes the SMTP and web interface ports, and the waitingFor method waits for the log message “accessible via” to appear in the logs.

-The benefit of using Testcontainers is that Spring can automatically derive connection details from the container, so oftenen you don’t need to configure anything in your application.properties file.
+The benefit of using Testcontainers is that Spring can automatically derive connection details from the container, so oftene you don’t need to configure anything in your application.properties file.
 For example, if you create a Postgres testcontainer, Spring will automatically configure the spring.datasource.* properties.
+This is thanks to the @ServiceConnection annotation.

 Sadly, for Mailpit, you still need to configure the spring.mail.* properties.
-However, since Testcontainers runs the container on a dynamic port, you need to use the DynamicPropertyRegistry as described within the documentation.
-To do this, modify the mailpitContainer() method as follows:
+However, since Testcontainers runs the container on a dynamic port, you need to create a DynamicPropertyRegistrar bean as described within the documentation.
+To do this, add the following bean:

 @Bean